-The server didn't reply anything, which in this context is considered an error.
+The server did not reply anything, which in this context is considered an error.
 When a HTTP(S) server responds to a HTTP(S) request, it will always return something as long as it is alive and sound.
 All valid HTTP responses have a status line and responses header.
-Not getting anything at all back is an indication the server is faulty or perhaps that something prevented curl from reaching the right server or that you're trying to connect to the wrong port number etc.
+Not getting anything at all back is an indication the server is faulty or perhaps that something prevented curl from reaching the right server or that you are trying to connect to the wrong port number etc.

 SSL crypto engine not found.

 Failed sending network data.
 Sending data over the network is a crucial part of most curl operations and when curl gets an error from the lowest networking layers that the sending failed, this exit status gets returned.
 To pinpoint why this happens, some serious digging is usually required.
 Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like Wireshark or similar.

 Failure in receiving network data.
 Receiving data over the network is a crucial part of most curl operations and when curl gets an error from the lowest networking layers that the receiving of data failed, this exit status gets returned.
 To pinpoint why this happens, some serious digging is usually required.
 Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like Wireshark or similar.